Wonton: Shapes and cooking methods

 Wontons are commonly boiled and served in soup or sometimes deep-fried.
 There are several common regional variations of shape.

 The most versatile shape is a simple right triangle, made by folding the square wrapper in half by pulling together two diagonally opposite corners.
 Its flat profile allows it to be pan-fried like a guotie (pot sticker) in addition to being boiled or deep-fried.

 A more globular wonton can be formed by folding all four corners together, resulting in a shape reminiscent of a stereotypical hobo's bindle made by tying all four corners of a cloth together.

 A related kind of wonton is made by using the same kind of wrapper but applying only a minute amount of filling (frequently meat) and quickly closing the wrapper-holding hand, sealing the wonton into an unevenly squashed shape.
 These are called xiao huntun (literally "little wonton") and are invariably served in a soup, often with condiments such as pickles, ginger, sesame oil, and cilantro (coriander leaves).

 Cuisine

-Each region of China has its own variations of wonton; examples include Beijing, Sichuan, Hubei, Jiangnan, Jiangxi, Guangdong (Canton), Fujian, etc.
+Each region of China has its own variations of wonton; examples include Beijing, Sichuan, Hubei, Jiangnan, Jiangxi, Guangdong (Canton), and Fujian.

 Dumplings and wontons from the 7th and 8th centuries CE were found in Turpan.